aarpon/hrm_docs/docs/user/step2_samplemedium.rst

 |SampleMediumScreenshot|

-.. note:: Notice that specific file formats allow you to leave this parameter
+.. note::  Some file formats may report this value in the meta data.
+To remove
-          empty.
-If you would like to do so please click on |ResetChoice22x22|
-          to remove any previous choices.
+           any previous selection click on |ResetChoice22x22|.